mtkelleher/contigReport.github.io/README.md

 # contigReport
 This stand-alone Python program generates a report from a contig file in FASTA format.

-The report is a text file that contains:
+The report generated is a text file that contains:
 * Number of contigs
 * Total length in base pairs
 * Largest contig